sillsdev/flexbridge/ReadMe.txt

 </code>
 Also, if you are working on Chorus:
 - Copy Chorus.exe, LibChorus.dll, and Palaso dll's to C:\fwrepo\fw\output\Debug (or Release).
-You can do this using the UpdateFLExDependencies script in the AddUpdateDependenciesScript branch in the fwbridge repo
+You can do this using the UpdateFLExDependencies script in the fwbridge repo
 - Comment out the corresponding DownloadFiles tags in C:\fwrepo\fw\Build\mkall.targets
 - Rebuild FLEx